 Hon.
 James A. Wynn, Jr., Law ’79, was elected to the Marquette University Board of Trustees in 2013.

-Wynn holds a bachelor of arts degree in journalism from the University of North Carolina at Chapel Hill, a juris doctor from Marquette University Law School, and a master of laws degree in judicial process from the University of Virginia School of Law.
+Wynn holds a bachelor’s degree from the University of North Carolina at Chapel Hill; a juris doctor degree from the Marquette University Law School; and a master of laws degree in judicial process from the University of Virginia School of Law.
 He is a member of Kappa Alpha Psi Fraternity, and Sigma Pi Phi Fraternity and is a 33rd-degree Mason.
 He also chairs the Board of Deacons at his church.

 He is a member of the Marquette University President’s Society.